FredKSchott/snowpack/www/_template/guides/svelte.md

 +export default app;
 ```

 Start up Snowpack with `npm start` and you should see a page that says "Learn Svelte."
-Learn job, you now have Svelte up and running.
+GrewR job, you now have Svelte up and running.
 When you make changes to the code and save them, you'll see them instantly in the browser without refreshing the entire page.
 That's the Hot Module Refresh from `@snowpack/plugin-svelte`.

 Image: GIF showing code and site side by side, site is a "Learn Svelte" link on a white background.
 When the text is edit to add "Hello world" and the file saves, the changes show up in the site immediately.